nliorni/urepository/Snakemake ngsw 4.0/README.md

 			conda activate Snakemake-yourjob

 With wrappers, all the others packages needed will be provided and installed in your conda environment.
-Here is provided a run.py python script, which handles the run of the Snakefile for you.
+Here you get a run.py python script, which handles the run of the Snakefile for you.
 So, type:

 	   		./run.py  -h  (for help)

 You are able to limit the workflow to your necessities.
-Choose the workflow and specify it via command line in the following way:
+Choose the workflow between the listed options and specify it via command line in the following way:

 			./run.py -w chosen_workflow -c config.json(.yaml) -other_arguments -q X

-In this "alpha" phase, we have 4 standar options for "chosen_workflow" : Mapping, Calling, Annotating and Complete.
+In this "beta" phase, we have 2 standard options for "chosen_workflow" : Single (one sample) or Combined (multiple samples).

-For the DAG of jobs, type:
+To print the DAG of jobs, type:

 			./run.py -d | dot -Tsvg > dag.svg

 the expected output should be:

-	-a "qc" directory with the .zip and .html report of fastqc -a "meqc" directory with the results of the MEQC.R script -a "mapped_reads" directory which contains the .bam file (fastq reference genome mapping) -a "reheaded_reads" with the reheaded .bam file (reheading) -a "dedup" directory which contains the .bam files without duplicates, and a metrics.txt file (remove (pcr) duplicates) -a "recal" folder, which contains the base recalibrated .bam file (recalibration) -a "sorted_reads" directory which contains the .sorted.bam and .sorted.bam.bai files (sorting) -a "calls" directory with .g.vcf file (variant calling) -an "annotated" directory which contains annotated .vcf, .html and .csv (annotation) -a "combined" directory which contains the combined gvcf from different samples gvcfs -a "genotyped" directory which contains the genotyped vcf from the combined gvcf -a "log" directory wich contains all the error messages you might encounter -a "stats" directory with some stats to be processed by scripts (work in progress)
+	-a "mapped_reads" directory with the bam file/s

-UPDATES:
+	-a "genotyped" directory with the vcf file

-	-workflow is now dynamic without the need of a workflow.json file -iCoverage works
+	-a "sift_dbNSFP" directory with the final fully annotated file -a "log" directory wich contains all the error messages you might encounter during the workflow -a "stats" directory with some stats to be processed by scripts

 future improvements:

-	-use costumized SNPeff databases
+	-update to DeepVariant/GlNexus
-	-upgrade gatk call with deepvariant (the wrapper is currently not working) -add a BED file to limit the calling in gatk HaplotypeCaller
+	-add new workflow options!! (cnv, somatic and mitochondrial variant calling and annotation) -add the SnpSift ExtractFields step based on the self made python script "extractfields.py" -add an html report